-Cycling in the Pembrokeshire Coast National Park
+Cycling in the Pembrokeshire Coast National Park: page 1

 Cycling in Pembrokeshire, on the far west coast of Wales, is like cycling in a dream.
 The Pembrokeshire Coast National Park has one of the most spectacular coastlines in Europe.
 An ancient and powerful landscape dotted with pre-historic standing stones, and steeped in Celtic and Arthurian legend.

 Tantalising glimpses of the sea are revealed as you cycle along quiet lanes to picturesque fishing harbours, sandy beaches, and towering cliffs pounded by Atlantic breakers.

 Photo: cliffs between St Davids & Solva in St. Bride's Bay.

 Cycle inland from the coast and you fine a subtle landscape rich with rewards.
 Deviate off the obvious routes and you'll discover standing stones, pretty little churches, ancient woodlands, and quirky nooks and crannies.

 St David's is the smallest 'city' in Britain, the size of a village.
 Built in the atmospheric Vale of Roses, its fantastic cathedral has a 15 foot drop from altar to west door, ruined Bishop's palace, and plentiful watering holes.